Posted: Thursday, August 15th 2013 at 9:36am

 TEAM COLORS: Black, Red and White

 CURRENT REGION: 8-AAAAA

-HEAD COACH/RECORD AT SCHOOL: Chris Griffin, first season (spent several years as team’s defensive coordinator)
+HEAD COACH/RECORD AT SCHOOL: Chris Griffin, second season, 8-3

 OFFENSIVE STYLE: Spread option -- the Falcons will keep defenses under constant pressure with their mix of passing and running options.
 Flowery Branch possesses the type of players who can score quickly or churn out long drives.